 The citric acid in lemon water may cause acid refluxi XA gastric condition where the stomach acid or bile keeps reentering the esophagus, irritating the food pipe and its inner lining. in some people.
 If you experience symptoms of heartburn following the intake of lemon water, please consult your doctor.

 Some individuals believe drinking lemon water on an empty stomach may cause acidity.
 There is no research to back this up.
 It all boils down to an individual’s experience.

 The benefits of lemon water can be attributed to its vitamin C, minerals, and other beneficial bioactive compounds.
 This natural elixir may aid in detoxification and pH balance and provide energy.
 Lemon water can also help boost immunity, exercise performance, and mental health.
 It can help promote skin health and delay early signs of aging.
 It may aid in weight loss as well.
 However, excess consumption of lemon water may lead to dental erosion, aggravate acid reflux, or cause allergic reactions.
 Speak to your doctor if you experience such symptoms.

 Are there any myths associated with lemon water?

-A: Yes.
-Certain individuals feel that lemon water can alkalize your body or detoxify your body.
+Yes.
+Certain individuals feel that lemon water can alkalizei XTo make something alkaline or turn something acidic into basic, possible by agents with a pH greater than 7. your body or detoxify your body.
 There is no research to support these claims.
 Also, the fiber in lemon water may not directly aid weight loss.

 Does lemon water freshen breath?